-A member of the senior leadership team for all of Delaware North Companies' global operations, he guides the strategic efforts for the family and company holdings in Boston, which includes the Boston Bruins, TD Garden, Delaware North's strategic real estate interests and the company's ownership share in New England Sports Network.
+A member of the senior leadership team for all of Delaware North's global operations, he guides the strategic efforts for the family and company holdings in Boston, which includes the Boston Bruins, TD Garden, various strategic real estate interests and the company's ownership share in New England Sports Network.

-It was under his leadership that the team's current management group has been assembled and it was a tribute to his stewardship when the Bruins were named as the Sports Business Journal's 2012 Sports Team of the Year based on the criteria of "excellence, growth, creativity, innovation, sound planning, implementation and outcomes".
+It was under Jacobs' leadership that the team's current management group has been assembled, and it was a tribute to his stewardship when the Bruins were named as the Sports Business Journal's 2012 Sports Team of the Year based on the criteria of "excellence, growth, creativity, innovation, sound planning, implementation and outcomes".

-Jacobs was instrumental in the creation of the Boston Bruins Foundation, whose mission is to assist charitable organizations that demonstrate a strong commitment to enhancing the quality of life for children in the community, and he serves as Chairman of the Foundation.
-Since its inception in 2003, the Boston Bruins Foundation has raised over 24.5 million dollars, including over 2.3 million to over 100 New England charitable organizations in the last year alone.
+Jacobs serves as the Founder and Chairman of the Boston Bruins Foundation, whose mission is to assist charitable organizations that demonstrate a strong commitment to enhancing the quality of life for children and their families throughout New England.
+Since its inception in 2003, the Boston Bruins Foundation has contributed over $30 million to New England charitable organizations, including over $3.0 million in the last year alone.

 An avid sports fan, Jacobs is an accomplished equestrian and has served on the United States Equestrian Team.
 The graduate of Boston College also enjoys show-jumping and playing hockey in his spare time.